lindyloutama/programming_fundamentals_001/docs/TASKS.md

 };
 ```

-The test from task 4 should now pass.
+The test from task 4 should now pass.the price with a 50% discount applied

 ## 6) Write a test for a `makeHalfPrice` function